Pollinator Mixes Collection

 – All pure seed, no fillers

-If you would like larger quantities of these mixes please visit the web page for the individual mixes.
+If you would like larger quantities of any of these mixes please visit the web pages for the individual mixes.

 Help Earth’s Pollinators

 Native pollinators control the healthy function of our natural ecosystem.
 The documented decline of native pollinators, as well as that of the introduced European honeybee, should concern everyone.
 This decline resulting from the fragmentation and destruction of native habitats has reduced the food sources for many native pollinators.
 The traditional corridors of nectar- and pollen-rich plant sources have been destroyed by development and changes in land use.
 Isolated habitats are further degraded by non-native and invasive species.
-Misuse of pesticides and introduction of non-native pollinators have contributed to the extinction of many of our native species.
+Misuse of pesticides and the introduction of non-native pollinators have contributed to the extinction of many of our native species.

 Bees are the most predominant pollinators of flowering plants and they play a vital role in sustaining healthy eco-systems.
 Loss of natural food supplies and habitat has resulted in the decline of native bees.
 European Honey bees have also been in decline for a number of years due to Colony Collapse Disorder.
 As a result, pollinator conservation was made an important part of the 2008 Farm Bill.
 Which reauthorizes incentives for wildlife habitat conservation practices and provides funding and expertise to assist in maintaining or purchasing easements to conserve or restore native grasslands and to protect agricultural lands from non-agricultural development.
 All of which help our pollinators.

 It is relatively easy to practice pollinator conservation.
 For native bees, you can preserve or build a bee habitat and make it a safe place for the bees.
 A good bee habitat would include a water source, an area for nesting, and a secure overwintering site that will remain undisturbed.
-Additionally, you can plant flowers that provide full season nutrition to the bees and other pollinators in your area.
+Additionally, you can plant flowers that provide full-season nutrition to the bees and other pollinators in your area such as the Pollinator Mixes Collection.